genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 import { Login, Settings as LoginSettings } from '@genesislcap/foundation-login';
 ```

-- Next you'll want to ensure that your router config uses your `LoginSettings` as its generic type so you can configure the login route.
+- Next you'll want to ensure that your router config uses your `LoginSettings` as its generic type so that you can configure the login route.
 ```javascript
 export class MainRouterConfig extends RouterConfiguration<LoginSettings> {
 	...